 - monitoring of literacy learning progress in students with identified speech sound disorder by SLPs and other professionals within the school setting;

-- recommendations for a multi-tiered system of supports, such as
+- recommendations for a multi-tiered system of support (e.g.,

-response to intervention (RTI) services in the schools, to support speech and language development;
+response to intervention [RTI]) in the child’s school to support speech and language development; and

 - referral to other professionals as needed, including